 Our ethical conduct is governed by De Beers’ Best Practice Principles (BPPs) assurance programme.
 The BPPs apply to The De Beers Group of Companies, all Sightholders and to certain third parties, eg Sightholder sub-contractors.
 The BPPs require compliance with law in all areas, as well as further requirements on anti-corruption and anti-money laundering, health and safety, labour standards and environment.
 The BPPs are supported by a rigorous assurance programme that assesses compliance by all parties.
 Compliance with the BPPs is third-party verified each year by Société Générale de Surveillance.

-In support of these three guiding principles, we have 42 operating principles that govern our behaviour, decisions and stakeholder engagement in our five sustainability issue areas – Economics, Ethics, Employees, Communities and Environment.
+In support of these three guiding principles, we have 42 operating principles that govern our behaviour, decisions and stakeholder engagement in our four sustainability issue areas – Society, Confidence, People and Environment.